BIGJRA/BIGJRA.github.io/rejuv.md

 Enter the easternmost house and exit.

 Then head to the west.
-Near Luck’s tent, talk to Melia here.
+Near Luck's tent, talk to Melia here.

 Relationship Point Choices:
 - Hapi?
 (Melia +1)